-Our laboratory has a strong expertise in methods of molecular biology, mouse genetics and imaging.
+Our laboratory has a strong expertise in a wide range of methods, including molecular biology, mouse genetics, vascular phenomics, single cell lineage tracing and high resolution imaging.
 In the last years we have put special effort in generating new genetic tools and mouse lines that allow us to understand gene function with higher cellular and temporal resolution.
-As an example, we generated recently ifgMosaic mice, in which we can induce at any given time point and in any tissue, multispectral and combinatorial genetic mosaics (Pontes-Quero et al., 2017, Cell).
+As an example, we generated ifgMosaic and iSuRe-Cre mice. ifgMosaic mice allow us to induce at any given time point and in any tissue, multispectral and combinatorial genetic mosaics for higher resolution gene function analysis (Pontes-Quero et al., 2017, Cell).
 In these mice, different cells of the same tissue express different genes that are associated to specific fluorescent proteins, enabling the direct imaging and comparison of distinct cellular phenotypes caused by the expression of different genes in the same field of view.
-This is essential to understand how individual genes regulate the biology of single cells, during a given biological process (Movie 1).
+This is important to understand how individual or a combination of genes regulate the biology of single cells, during a given biological process (Figure 1).

 Figure 1.
 Dual ifgMosaic technology to multispectrally barcode individual cells.

 We also developed iSuRe-Cre mice, a new genetic tool to reliably induce and report Cre-dependent genetic modifications (Fernandez-Chacon et al., 2019 Nature Communications).
 This tool increases the ease, efficiency, and reliability of conditional mutagenesis and gene function analysis (Figure 2).

 Figure 2. iSuRe-Cre technology to ensure genetic deletions.